tethysplatform/tethys/docs/getting_started/model.rst

 The Model and Persistent Stores
 *******************************

-**Last Updated:** November 13, 2014
+**Last Updated:** November 17, 2014

 In this part of the tutorial you'll learn about the Model component of MVC development for Tethys apps.
 The Model represents the data of your app and the code used to manage it.
 The data of your app can take many forms.
-It can be generated on-the-fly and stored in Python data structures (e.g.: lists, dictionaries, and NumPy arrays), stored in databases, or contained in files via a :term:`dataset service`.
+It can be generated on-the-fly and stored in Python data structures (e.g.: lists, dictionaries, and NumPy arrays), stored in databases, or contained in files via the :doc:`../tethys_sdk/dataset_services`.

 In this tutorial you will use the :doc:`../tethys_sdk/persistent_store` to create a spatially enabled database for your app and you will learn how to use the `SQLAlchemy <http://www.sqlalchemy.org/>`_ object relational mapper (ORM) to create a data model for your app.

 Register a Persistent Store
 ===========================

+The Tethys Portal provides the :doc:`../tethys_sdk/persistent_store` to streamline the use of SQL databases in apps.
 To register a new :term:`persistent store` database add the ``persistent_stores()`` method to your :term:`app class`, which is located in your :term:`app configuration file`.
 This method must return a list or tuple of ``PersistentStore`` objects.

 Open the app configuration file for your app located at :file:`my_first_app/app.py` in your favorite text editor.
 Import the ``PersistentStore`` object at the top and add the ``persistent_stores()`` method to your app class as follows: